What are the Three Levels of CMMC Certification?

-The Cybersecurity Maturity Model Certification (CMMC) framework of regulations is a relatively new governing document that brings together several cybersecurity and risk management requirements to streamline security and compliance for agencies and contractors in the Defense Industrial Base (DIB) supply chain.
+The Cybersecurity Maturity Model Certification (CMMC) framework of regulations is a relatively new governing document that combines several cybersecurity and risk management requirements to streamline security and compliance for agencies and contractors in the Defense Industrial Base (DIB) supply chain.

-Even though this framework is not, as of yet, required by all DoD agencies, its roadmap suggests that it will become a requirement in the coming years.
+Even though all DoD agencies do not yet require this framework, its roadmap suggests that it will become a requirement in the coming years.

-Central to CMMC regulations are five security levels, each of which determines the kinds of data a contractor can manage in their systems.
-These levels are distinguished by an escalating series of requirements in terms of an organization’s technical capabilities and abilities.
+Central to CMMC regulations are three security levels, each determining the data a contractor can manage in their systems.
+These levels are distinguished by an escalating series of requirements regarding an organization’s technical capabilities and abilities.

 What is the Relationship Between CMMC and Controlled Unclassified Information (CUI)?

 CUI is a very specific form of data within government and defense work.
 The Defense Counterintelligence and Security Agency defines CUI as “government-created or owned information that requires safeguarding or dissemination controls consistent with applicable laws, regulations and government-wide policies.”